 If you want firm and professional looking eggs, then just apply all that you are learning in this pattern to non-stretchy, cotton, quilting fabric.

-This quilted egg pattern is for sale in my shop for just a few dollars.
-Patterns are emailed to you within 24 hours.
+This quilted egg pattern will soon be for sale in my Pattern- Shop for just US$2.
+Patterns are emailed to you instantly / within 24 hours.

 This project can easily be made from remnants.
 However, it does mean that you must actually have remnants of cute quilting fabric.
 Perhaps this is the right time to look for some additions to your stash.
 So, let me share my recommendations with you: